dylan-chong/star-trek-bridge-commander-hacks/README.md

 - Maybe unfixable: Multiplayer crashes a lot when theres not that many ships, but still quite a few
 - Maybe unfixable: Akira in multiplayer sending torpedoes at high speed doesn't work for clients, but does for the master
+- Feature: Prometheus sniper beam just drains shields and does little to hull
+    - See scripts\Effects.py `PhaserHullHit`
+    - Full impulse makes it hard to do knock back.
+Event handler does not allow cancelling propagation of event to prevent damage

 ## Compile all modules helper

-If you get errors in multiplayer about a version mismatch, you'll have to force all python files to be recompiled.
+If you get errors in multiplayer about a version mismatch, you'll have to force all python files to be recompiled on the server.
 You can do this by simply importing all of the modules.

 ```bash